eetuhki/Philosophers/README.md

-🍝 Philosophers
+🍝 **Philosophers**

 Solving the classic *Dining Philosophers* problem using threads and mutex locks.

 Picture this:
 Five philosophers sit around a circular table with a bowl of spaghetti.
 There's five forks, but each philosopher needs **two forks** to eat.
 Who gets the forks first?
 The hungriest philosopher of course!
-And remember philosophers need to sleep and do some thinking too!
+And remember philosophers need to sleep and do some thinking too..!

 💡 What This Project Demonstrates